jadecobra/python_tdd_exercises/source/how_to/calculator.rst

   .. code-block:: shell

-    AssertionError: None != X.YZABCDEFGHIJKL
+    AssertionError: None != XYZ.ABCDEFGHIJKLMN

-* I change the `return statement`_ to see the difference between the inputs and expected output, remember the :ref:`identity function<test_identity_function>`
+* I change the `return statement`_ to see the difference between the inputs and expected output, remember the :ref:`identity function?<test_identity_function>`

   .. code-block:: python
     :linenos: